Curriculum

 Language Arts

-Complementary additions to our curriculum include our beautifully-appointed library with over 5,000 titles, the teaching of library and research skills, and the incorporation of multiple styles of book reports and literary analysis essays.
-We also utilize the Reading Counts software, SRA reading labs in each classroom, and purposeful summer reading, all of which can be of particular help in meeting needs of both the challenged and accelerated readers.
+Phonemic awareness is a focus in our early years of Preschool and Lower School.
+Through S.P.I.R.E., our students learn to decode letters, words, and sentences.
+Building on that foundation of reading, we move to Foundations and Frameworks for a comprehensive approach to reading comprehension.
+Complementary additions to our curriculum include our beautifully-appointed Lower School library with more than 5,000 titles, the teaching of library and research skills, and the incorporation of multiple styles of book reports and literary analysis essays.
+We also utilize the Accelerated Reader software, SRA reading labs in each classroom, and purposeful summer reading, all of which can be of particular help in meeting the needs of both the challenged and accelerated readers.

 Science

 Teaching students to think scientifically while thinking biblically is essential.
-Our text, CSI Science, is packed with demonstrations, experiments, and the wonder of scientific discovery.
-Our science lab on wheels has it all: water, electricity, microscopes with prepared slides, models, and much more.
+Our science faculty use Genesis Chapter 1 as a jumping off place to study God, His creation, and His image-bearers.
+We use BJU Press, which is packed with demonstrations, experiments, and the wonder of scientific discovery.
 It has been wonderful to watch the piqued interest of our students and to hear how many have claimed science as a favorite subject.
-All students have access to our well-appointed science lab on the third floor, whether it’s through our exciting Super Science weekly labs for Lower School or through Middle School science classes.
-Lower School students enjoy an extension of their topics of study with local field trips, such as one to the Petrified Forest or to the Natural History Museum.
-Fifth grade students go to the moon!
-Well, not really, but the simulator feels like it.
-This excellent trip to Space Camp in Huntsville, Alabama, is a wonderful opportunity for our students to learn from NASA trained specialists.
-All students work throughout the different growing seasons in our school’s Educational Garden.
+All students have access to our well-appointed science lab on the third floor, whether it’s through our exciting Super Science weekly labs for Lower School or through Middle and Upper School science classes.
+Lower School students enjoy an extension of their topics of study with local field trips, such as the Natural History Museum.
+Students work throughout the different growing seasons in our school’s Educational Garden.
 From planting to harvesting to cooking and eating, our students are taught the importance and origin of our vegetables.

 Technology

 The Technology Department desires that all of our students see digital usage from a biblical perspective and so our worldview training for technology starts early.
 Computer usage and digital citizenship are vital parts of training students to use technology throughout all our academic and extracurricular disciplines.
-Christ Covenant combines apps in the Google Suite and in our school-wide learning management system, Schoology, to facilitate digital learning.
-Our teachers use ClearTouch monitors, Elmo devices, Chromebook carts, and teaching microscopes, which all contribute to state-of-the-art technology tools that help bring learning to life.
+Christ Covenant combines apps in the Google Suite and in our school-wide learning management system Schoology to facilitate digital learning.
+Our teachers use ClearTouch monitors and Elmo devices in classrooms.
+Students use school-issued ipads in kindergarten through eighth grade.
+Upper School students use school-issued MacBook and teaching microscopes, which all contribute to state-of-the-art technology tools that help bring learning to life.
 Our school also utilizes a live curriculum in our computer classes, as opposed to a textbook or published curriculum.
-Student learning includes applications, such as tracking plant growth on Excel, book reports on PowerPoint, academic newsletters on Publisher, graphing weather systems, enhancing reports with computer graphics, and much more.
-All Middle School students receive a school-issued Chromebook to use throughout the year on school assignments, online reports, research papers, and more.
+Student learning includes applications, such as tracking plant growth on Google Sheets, book reports on Google Slides, academic newsletters on Publisher, graphing weather systems, enhancing reports with computer graphics, and much more.
 Our 3D print lab and virtual reality consoles provide Middle School students with hands-on learning.